7.5 Radiologic Technologists

 Figure 7.5.
 Computerized Tomography / Photo Credit: MART PRODUCTION, Pexels License

-Radiologic technologists are healthcare professionals who are responsible for performing a variety of diagnostic imaging procedures.
-Radiologic technologists are responsible for ensuring that patients are positioned correctly for the procedure, so that a quality image is produced.
-They are also responsible for operating the diagnostic imaging equipment and are skilled to minimize the amount of radiation a patient is exposed to.
-The images that are obtained can be used to help the medical team diagnose and treat their patients.
+Radiologic technologists are healthcare professionals responsible for performing a variety of diagnostic imaging procedures.
+They ensure that patients are positioned correctly for the procedure to produce high-quality images.
+Radiologic technologists also operate diagnostic imaging equipment and are trained to minimize patients’ exposure to radiation.
+The images obtained are used to help the medical team diagnose and treat their patients.
 In some cases, radiologic technologists help physicians perform minimally invasive procedures.
-Radiologic technologists can work in a variety of settings that include hospitals, outpatient clinics, and physician offices.
+They work in a variety of settings, including hospitals, outpatient clinics, and physician offices.

 Academic Requirements and Career Pathways